mpkato/pyNTCIREVAL/README.md

 Many evaluation metric classes need `xrelnum` and `grades` as input for initialization.

-`xrelnum` is a list containing the number of documents of i-th relevance level, while `grades` is a list containing a grade for each i-th relevance level.
+`xrelnum` is a list containing the number of documents of i-th relevance level, while `grades` is a list containing a grade for each i-th relevance level (except for level 0).

 For example, there are three levels of relevance: irrelevant, partially relevant, and highly relevant.
 Suppose a document collection includes 5 irrelevant, 3 partially relevant, and 2 highly relevant for a certain topic.
 In this case, `xrelnum = [5, 3, 2]`.
-If we want to assign 0, 1, and 2 grades for each level, `grades = [0, 1, 2]`.
+If we want to assign 0, 1, and 2 grades for each level, then `grades = [1, 2]`.

 ```python
 from pyNTCIREVAL import Labeler